Mysteriza/cyberdash-monitoring/README.md

 The best part?
 It's location-aware.
 If you allow location access, it automatically figures out your local currency and pulls relevant weather and country data, defaulting to Indonesian Rupiah (IDR) if not.

 ## Screenshot

 <img width="1905" height="920" alt="image" src="https://github.com/user-attachments/assets/f954f6e3-aae9-4d77-8ee7-43d5bec9fa38" />

 ## Features

-* 🌡️ **Real-time Indoor Stats:** Hooks directly into a Blynk-powered ESP8266 to stream your indoor temperature, humidity, pressure, and air quality.
+- 🌡️ **Real-time Indoor Stats:** Hooks directly into a Blynk-powered ESP8266 to stream your indoor temperature, humidity, pressure, and air quality.
-* 🌦️ **Hyper-Local Weather:** Uses your browser's location to fetch detailed local weather from Open-Meteo.
+- 🌦️ **Hyper-Local Weather:** Uses your browser's location to fetch detailed local weather from Open-Meteo.
 You get current conditions (like UV index and AQI), a 12-hour hourly view, and a full 7-day forecast.
+- 🔍 **Location Search:** Manually search and select any location worldwide with auto-suggestions powered by Open-Meteo Geocoding API.
+Your selected location is saved locally.
-* 💸 **Location-Aware Finances:** No more mental math.
+- 💸 **Location-Aware Finances:** No more mental math.
 The dashboard automatically detects your local currency and shows:
-    * **Currency:** The latest USD-to-Your-Currency conversion rate.
+  - **Currency:** The latest USD-to-Your-Currency conversion rate.
-    * **Crypto:** The current Bitcoin price in both USD and your local currency.
+  - **Crypto:** The current Bitcoin price in both USD and your local currency.
-* 🌍 **Personalized Country Info:** See your country's flag, population, and capital, pulled automatically based on your location.
+- 🌍 **Personalized Country Info:** See your country's flag, population, and capital, pulled automatically based on your location.
-* 🌍 **World Population:** Current world population estimates are available for viewing in real time, based on statistical calculations.
+- 🌍 **World Population:** Current world population estimates are available for viewing in real time, based on statistical calculations.
-* 🟢 **Dev Service Status:** Quickly check if GitHub, Cloudflare, OpenAI, and Anthropic are operational before you start debugging.
+- 🟢 **Dev Service Status:** Quickly check if GitHub, Cloudflare, OpenAI, and Anthropic are operational before you start debugging.
-* ⚙️ **You're in Control:** A slide-out settings panel lets you change the refresh rate for *every single module*.
+- ⚙️ **You're in Control:** A slide-out settings panel lets you change the refresh rate for _every single module_.
 Set it to update every 10 seconds or only when you click.
 Your settings are saved locally.
-* 📱 **Responsive Layout:** It's a clean, fixed sidebar on desktop that smartly collapses into the main feed on your phone.
+- 📱 **Responsive Layout:** It's a clean, fixed sidebar on desktop that smartly collapses into the main feed on your phone.

 ## Tech Stack

 This project is built with a modern, straightforward stack:

-* **Framework:** Next.js 15.3.3
+- **Framework:** Next.js 15.3.3
-* **Language:** TypeScript
+- **Language:** TypeScript
-* **Styling:** Tailwind CSS
+- **Styling:** Tailwind CSS
-* **UI:** shadcn/ui & Radix UI
+- **UI:** shadcn/ui & Radix UI
-* **State:** React Context API (for Settings and Location)
+- **State:** React Context API (for Settings and Location)
-* **Icons:** Lucide React
+- **Icons:** Lucide React
-* **Backend:** Next.js API Routes (Route Handlers)
+- **Backend:** Next.js API Routes (Route Handlers)
-* **Deployment:** Configured for Firebase App Hosting
+- **Deployment:** Configured for Firebase App Hosting

 ## Getting Started